AnsariAbdullah/codewars-solution/regex-doc.md

 Executes the search for a match between a regular expression and a specified string.
 Returns true or false.

 `string.match( RegExp )`
 Used to retrieve the matches when matching a string against a regular expression.
-Returns an array with the matches or null if there are none
+Returns an array with the matches or null if there are none.